Crocheted Granny Square Blanket

 Click here to pin this project onto your Pinterest board.
 Thank you!

-A good acrylic yarn is the best yarn that is economically and easily available to make a Granny Square Blanket.
-The acrylic yarn washes nicely and lasts long.
-I used a Size H ergonomic crochet hook– and 6 skeins of the Red Heart super saver yarn (7oz or 198gm each).
+• Worsted weight yarn (or your preferred yarn weight)- 6 skeins of the Red Heart super saver yarn (7oz or 198gm each).
 The exact colors used have been listed and linked at the bottom of this post.
 You can choose to use any 4 medium yarns you have in your stash.

 Granny Square Blanket Pattern